 During this General Election, we want to empower our members to be EV champions in their communities and raise the key issues to candidates that matter most to you.

-Our EV Campaigner’s Pack, released to our members last week, contains essential tips on how to engage with local candidates during this election campaign.
+Our EV Campaigner’s Pack is available for our memebers and contains essential tips on how to engage with local candidates during this election campaign.
 Following the release of the Party Manifestos, we have updated this pack with new sets of suggested questions related to the various Party pledges.

 EVA England’s work does not stop on the 4th of July.
 Following the election results, we will once again be hard at work engaging with the new Government, and newly elected Members of Parliament, and raising the issues that matter most to EV drivers and the wider community.